baltarius/Servitor/README.md

 - intercogs.py : used to store codes that will be used across other cogs

 ./database/servers : contains the databases per server ID

+Any additional cogs from the ./cogs folder are "add-ons" that are fully modular, which means that you can keep them or flush them at will.
+All the cogs have all the docstrings necessary to help you understand what they are used for.
+Feel free to edit those files to match your needs.